Pingree Priestly and Charity Haseltine Osborne Plott House

 Back

-individuals/families, also known as “almshouses” or “poor houses,” came into existence as a means of aiding the sick and unfortunate.
+Built in 1911, this large three-story Colonial Revival brick structure was originally called “the County House” or “the County Home.”
+In the eighteenth and nineteenth centuries, taxpayer supported homes for individuals/families, also known as “almshouses” or “poor houses,” came into existence as a means of aiding the sick and unfortunate.
 Most of these poor houses included land for farming, and individuals housed there were expected, if able, to work on the farm.
 The Bethel facility incorporated a farm into its operation.
 Poor House laws at the time authorized each county to “provide for the maintenance and well-ordering of the poor and to employ biennially a sane competent person as overseer of the poor.” (quote from article about Wake County poor houses.)
-These residents were cared for at the expense of the county with the intention of releasing them as soon if their situations improved.
-Most poor houses had their own cemeteries, as did the County Home located in Bethel.
-At one time, the basement-level portion of the building housed overflow prisoners.
-The Bethel location was the only County Home in Haywood County.

-The County Home building transitioned to housing elderly residents in the 1940s -1950s, and the name was changed to the “Pigeon Valley Rest Home” that exists under the auspices of Silver Bluff Village, owned by the Leatherwood family.
+The County Home building transitioned to housing elderly residents in the 1940s-1950s, and the name was changed to the “Pigeon Valley Rest Home” that exists under the auspices of Silver Bluff Village, owned by the Leatherwood family.